Differences between tax credits, reliefs and exemptions

 If you pay tax at the higher rate of 40% your income is reduced by the relief and the balance is taxed at 40%.
 Otherwise it will be reduced by the relief and the balance is taxed at the standard rate of 20%.

-Use myAccount to apply for these refundable tax reliefs by selecting the icon ‘Manage your tax 2019’.
+Use myAccount to apply for these tax reliefs by selecting the icon ‘Manage your tax 2020’.

 You may be exempt from paying tax on certain types of income you receive.
 You must meet certain conditions to qualify for an exemption.
 Examples include marginal relief and some social welfare payments.